Raymondvonz/CodeWords/W11/readme.md

 >"BREAKING NEWS!
 MACROWORLDMEDIA DECLARES WAR!
 PAY PER VIEW ON CHANNEL X!
 CHECK NOW FOR PRICES...

+I decided to make this window transparent when mouse is hovering above.
 It will definately add a little spark to the final artwork.

-So I decided to make this window transparent when mouse is hovering above.
+Sound effect is finally added.
+I wasn't sure about whether l should include sound or not.
+But after seen everone's work (a lot of them do have sounds in their design).I picked a really anonnying sound conbined with mousePressd fuction to make the whole exprience even more torturing.
+I know Readers will try to press their mouse to close the pop up window and I am expecting them to stressed out lol.